West Laurel Hill Cemetery: 19th century

 In the early days of the cemetery, transportation was difficult and burials were an all day affair.
 Funeral processions would arrive by steamboat on the Schuylkill River from Philadelphia and the caskets would be transported by carriage up the steep bluffs to the cemetery.
 Eventually, the Reading Railroad implemented rail service and funeral entourages would arrive at the Pencoyd Station.

 In 1886, a Gothic Revival bell tower designed by the architectural firm Cope and Stewardson was built at the highest elevation of the cemetery.

+20th century

 In 1992, the cemetery was listed on the National Register of Historic Places.

-In 1994, West Laurel Hill purchased Bringhurst Funeral Home and a new funeral home was built on the property in 1997.
+In 1994, West Laurel Hill purchased Bringhurst Funeral Home and, in 1997, a new funeral home was built on the property.

+21st century

 The on-cemetery funeral home was renamed West Laurel Hill Funeral Home in 2016 and to Laurel Hill Funeral Home in 2022.